Governors Island: Events

 Many events take place on Governors Island during a typical public season including outdoor films, food and art festivals, runs, concerts, and a pumpkin patch in October.
 The Trust for Governors Island operates a program called Governors Island Arts, in which art and public programs are presented on the island.
 Several organizations-in-residence are selected every year to present activities on Governors Island.
 Since 2010, Governors Island Arts has operated Organizations in Residence, an artist-in-residence program on the island, every year.
 The New York City Poetry Festival is also hosted annually on the island, as is the Ice Sculpture Show.
 Governors Island hosts the annual New York Sail Grand Prix event.

 Concerts have also taken place on the island.
 For instance, the Rite of Summer Festival, a series of free concerts, has been held on the island throughout the summer since 2011.
 The Jazz Age Lawn Party, a two-day-long Prohibition-era cosplay event, is also hosted on the island.
 In September 2019, the Longines Global Champions Tour, a globe-traveling equestrian jumping league, made its New York debut on Governors Island.
 A food festival called the Great Nosh was also hosted on Governors Island starting in 2025.

 Past attractions have included a Dutch festival called Goverthing in 2009, as well as a French carnival in 2013 that contained 19th- and 20th-century rides.
 Several previous large concerts have also been held on Governors Island.
 These include the inaugural Governors Ball Music Festival in 2011, though it moved to Randalls Island for subsequent seasons.
 Governors Island Art Fair, run by the art collective 4heads, took place annually on the island from 2008 to 2023.
 Originally located in buildings on Colonel's Row, the event has also hosted artists in Castle Williams and Fort Jay.

 Public access

-As of 2021, Governors Island is open year-round, operating from 7 a.m. to 6 p.m. seven days a week.
+Since 2021, Governors Island has been open year-round, operating from 7 a.m. to 6 p.m. seven days a week.
 Until 2015, Governors Island was publicly accessible only on summer weekends and was rarely open during nighttime except during concerts.
 From 2015 to 2020, the island was open seven days a week, but only from May through October.